Origins of rock and roll: Views on the first rock and roll record

 The identity of the first rock and roll record is one of the most enduring subjects of debate among rock historians.
 Various recordings dating back to the 1940s and 1950s have been cited as the first rock and roll record.
 A number of sources have considered the first to be "Rocket 88", which was recorded in 1951 by Ike Turner's band, but credited to his saxophonist and the song's vocalist Jackie Brenston.
 Turner led the band but provided no vocals for "Rocket 88".
 The identity of the writer of the song remains in dispute.
 Brenston said that "they had simply borrowed from another jump blues about an automobile, Jimmy Liggins’ 'Cadillac Boogie'".
 Turner continued to maintain that he wrote the music and that he and the band jointly wrote the lyrics.

-According to The Boston Globe's Joan Anderman, most rock historians cite it as the first, while The New Rolling Stone Encyclopedia of Rock & Roll and the website of the Rock and Roll Hall of Fame said that it is "frequently cited" and "widely considered the first", respectively.
+According to The Boston Globe's Joan Anderman, most rock historians cite "Rocket 88" as the first, while The New Rolling Stone Encyclopedia of Rock & Roll and the website of the Rock and Roll Hall of Fame said that it is "frequently cited" and "widely considered the first", respectively.
 People in the music industry have also called it the first, among several others.
 "Rocket 88" is cited for its forceful backbeat and unrefined, distorted electric guitar.
 By contrast, writer and musician Michael Campbell wrote that, "from our perspective," it was not the first rock and roll record because it had a shuffle beat rather than the rock rhythm originally characteristic in Chuck Berry's and Little Richard's songs, although he added that "Rocket 88" had basic characteristics of rock music such as the emphasis on guitar and distortion.
 Its characterization as a rock and roll or rhythm and blues song continues to be debated.
 Nigel Williamson questions whether it was really an R&B song "with an unusually fast, bottom-heavy eight-to-the bar boogie rhythm and a great lyric about cars, booze and women".